Wednesday, April 2, 2008

 There each of us had a locker, with our name on it, complete with a uniform, snacks and various items every player must have - wrist bands, shades and that gunk they put under their eyes to keep the sun from blinding them on the field.
 This was like those fantasy camps you read about, but this was free of charge and on company time!

 Getting dressed into my Tribe practice gear I notice my baseball pants have a broken zipper.
 No biggie - there's several more in the corner of the room.
-As one of our "coaches" and I rifle through them it turns out there aren't any more in my size.
+As one of our "coaches" and I rifled through them it turns out there aren't any more in my size.
 Now I'm a tall, skinny guy which means anything the slightest off from my what I typically wear and I'm going to look ridiculous.
 A size larger: I might as well be wearing a bed sheet.
 A size smaller: I will be peeling them off like a banana.

 With no other choice I had to go with the latter and with everyone else ready to roll - I was wasting their valuable time.
 Sliding those pants on made me sick to my stomach.
 My amateur baseball colleagues snickered and pretended not to notice.
 As we jog to the playing field I could actually hear my pants screaming for mercy as they stretch beyond belief.
 It helped to know I only knew the guys I came with that way I would only be the butt of jokes at work and not at radio stations throughout Ohio.